elysiumstation/black/docs/developers/clients.md

 generates a reverse-proxy server which translates RESTful JSON API into gRPC.
 With gRPC-Gateway, users can use REST to interact with the Cosmos gRPC service.

-See the list of supported gRPC-Gateway API endpoints for the Planq testnet [here](https://api.evmos.dev/).
+See the list of supported gRPC-Gateway API endpoints for the Black testnet [here](https://api.evmos.dev/).

 ## Ethereum JSON-RPC

 <!-- TODO: Link JSON-RPC docs -->

-Planq supports most of the standard [JSON-RPC APIs](./json-rpc/server.md) to connect with existing Ethereum-compatible web3 tooling.
+Black supports most of the standard [JSON-RPC APIs](./json-rpc/server.md) to connect with existing Ethereum-compatible web3 tooling.

 ::: tip
 Check out the list of supported JSON-RPC API [endpoints](./json-rpc/endpoints.md) and [namespaces](./json-rpc/namespaces.md).